 Below are the lyrics to Rights Unprotected, the first track off of Tight Connection.
 What initially drew me to them was their neutrality.
 This is not a song about being for or against gun control.
-It simply paints a picture of a society in turmoil, exposing the predicament we all face, no matter what side of the argument we happen to side with.
+It simply paints a picture of our world, while exposing some of the dark truths we must all face, no matter what side of the argument we happen to be on.
 Yes, taking away our rights can have a devastating impact on the moral fiber of this nation.
-On the other hand, abuse of our rights, especially by the deranged psychopaths we’ve managed to breed, can be equally destructive.
+On the other hand, abuse of those rights, especially by some of the deranged psychopaths we’ve managed to breed, can be equally destructive.
 The images I selected for the video depict many of the tragic events that have occurred in recent history, but they are not meant to make a case for stronger gun control laws.
-What they are meant to do is to emphasize the need for us to open our eyes and our hearts, to dig into what it is that makes people behave the way they do, and to inspire ways to resolve the underlying issues that have left us so desensitized.
+What they are meant to do is to remind us to always keep our minds and hearts open, to carefully analyze what it is that makes people behave the way they do, and to continue searching for ways to resolve the underlying issues that have left us, as a society, so disturbed and desensitized.

 The right to life and liberty

 Pursuit of happiness

 Freedom of religion

 The right to earn a little more